AlmaTechnologie/Weather-app/react-weather-master/README.md

 # React Weather
 A simple weather app built with React Native

-# Inspiration
-I wanted to learn how to make apps using React Native.
-Instead of inventing an app, I wanted to try and see how hard would it be to implement one of my favourite weather apps: [Pocket Weather Australia](https://itunes.apple.com/au/app/pocket-weather-australia/id546266910?mt=8).
-Full credits for user experience goes to them.

 The app architecture/structure is mostly based on ideas I've seen in the Facebook's F8 app.
 You can read more about it on their web site: http://makeitopen.com/.